-We have not obtained any third-party appraisals of the Contemplated Properties.
+We are acquiring the Contemplated Properties from entities controlled by Mr. Wheeler, and we have not obtained any third-party appraisals of the Contemplated Properties.
 Accordingly, the value of the cash to be paid as consideration for the Contemplated Properties may exceed their aggregate fair market value.